Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Compact Structures for All Mincuts for All Vital Edges

 \subsubsection{An O(n) Space Hierarchy Tree for (s,t)-cuts}

 Let $H$ be an undirected weighted graph.
-Katz et al. \cite{DBLP:journals/siamcomp/KatzKKP04} designed an ${\mathcal O}(n)$ space hierarchy tree ${\tilde{\mathcal T}}_H$ that stores the capacity of the cut of the least capacity separating any pair of vertices in $H$.
+Katz, Katz, Korman, and Peleg \cite{DBLP:journals/siamcomp/KatzKKP04} designed an ${\mathcal O}(n)$ space hierarchy tree ${\tilde{\mathcal T}}_H$ that stores the capacity of the cut of the least capacity separating any pair of vertices in $H$.
 For any directed weighted graph $G$, by taking an approach similar to \cite{DBLP:journals/siamcomp/KatzKKP04}, we design an ${\mathcal O}(n)$ space hierarchy tree $T_{\mathfrak B}$ that stores the capacity of the $(s,t)$-cut of the least capacity separating any pair of vertices in $G$.
 It turns out that ${\tilde{\mathcal T}}_H$ is a special case of $T_{\mathfrak B}$ as stated in Observation \ref{obs : katz tree is a special case}.

 \begin{observation} Let $H'$ be the graph obtained by adding two isolated vertices $s$ and $t$ to $H$.
-Observe that, for any pair of vertices $u$ and $v$, a cut of the least capacity separating $u$ and $v$ in $H$ is also an $(s,t)$ cut of the least capacity in $H'$ that separates $u$ and $v$. \end{observation}
+Observe that, for any pair of vertices $u$ and $v$, a cut of the least capacity separating $u$ and $v$ in $H$ is also an $(s,t)$-cut of the least capacity in $H'$ that separates $u$ and $v$. \end{observation}